 How the Competition Works: Professionals and Students

-During 2017, the competition launched on October 1, with entries accepted until December 10.
-The rules and fees for entry were published on the competition’s web pages.
+Detailed rules and fees for entry will be published in September 2018 on the competition’s website.
 While the competition is running, Type Directors Club offers a discounted rate for early entries and occasional promotional discounts.

-TDC members receive a discount on their entry fee as a benefit of membership, and we welcome all to join.
+TDC members receive a discount on their entry fee as a benefit of membership, and everyone is encouraged to join.

-To encourage the typographic leaders of tomorrow, we encouraged students to submit unpublished student work created for a class during 2018.
+To encourage the typographic leaders of tomorrow, students are invited to submit unpublished student work created for a class during 2018.
 For the first time this year, we offer student categories in both the Communication Design and the Typeface Design competitions.
 The best student designs are awarded cash prizes (and we also offer two special rates for Student TDC membership).
-Read more about opportunities and awards for student participation in this year’s communications design competition here.
+Read about our 2018 student communications design award winners here.

 The competition also provides entry discounts for residents of countries that are often under-represented in the international design community.
 Find the list the countries within the Fees tab of the competition web pages.

 The Judging and Notification Process

 In January 2018, all of the judges came to New York City to view the submitted work.
 We also convened a panel of specialists in non-Latin typefaces to advise the judges in the selection of winning typeface designs.
 Everyone came together for a weekend to look at, think about, and discuss type and to participate in a rigorous selection process.
 The general criteria for selection centers on craft, innovation, relevance, and aesthetic.

 The winners are contacted after the judging weekend and are provided with a digital tag to show the world on social media that their work has been selected as one of the “world’s best.”
 At this point, winners are asked to send additional copies of their work to be packaged in one of eight exhibitions that are sent throughout the world.

 The Traveling Exhibition and New York Debut

-All winners of the annual competitions are invited to the New York debut of the exhibition, which will be held at The Cooper Union in July 2018.
+All winners of the annual competitions are invited to the New York debut of the exhibition, which will be held at The Cooper Union in July 2019.